 Red Gold Black and Green Chili (adapted from Fat Free Vegan)

-1 cup hulled barley, soaked overnight, cooked in 4 cups water and drained, cooking time is reduced by soaking
+1 cup hulled barley, soaked overnight, cooked in 4 cups water and drained, cooking time is reduced by soaking2 14oz cans canned diced tomatoes, undrained

 3 tablespoons water or oil (optional)